Caleb-DD/Alpaca-Smart-Trader/README.md

-# Sentiment and Technical Indicator Trading Bot
+# Alpaca Smart Trader

-This project implements a trading bot that uses sentiment analysis and technical indicators to make trading decisions.
-It fetches news and chat data (for sentiment) and historical price data to execute trades based on different strategies.
+This project implements an automated trading bot that uses various strategies to make trading decisions.
+It integrates with the Alpaca trading API to execute trades based on user-defined configurations, which can be saved and loaded as presets.

 ## Features